 Nivolumab combined with ipilimumab:

-Showed significant advantages in progression-free survival (11.6 vs. 8.4 months, HR 0.82) and in overall survival (not reached vs 26 months, HR 0.64) in the CheckMate-214 study compared to sunitinib in first-line therapy in patients with intermediate and poor prognosis (Powles et al, 2017a).
+Nivolumab combined with ipilimumab showed significant advantages in progression-free survival (11.6 vs. 8.4 months, HR 0.82) and overall survival (not reached vs. 26 months, HR 0.64) in the CheckMate-214 study compared to sunitinib in first-line therapy in patients with intermediate and poor prognosis (Powles et al., 2017a).

 Pembrolizumab combined with axitinib: